josh0xA/Pantheon/README.md

 </p>

 (Enter) on a selected IP:Port to establish a Pantheon webview of the camera.
 (Use this at your own risk) <br/>

+(Left-click) on a selected IP:Port to view the geolocation of the camera. <br/>

+Adjust the map as you please to see the markers. <br/>

 - Also note that this app is far from perfect and not every link that shows up is a live-feed, some are login pages (Do NOT attempt to login). <br/>
-(Left-click) on a selected IP:Port to view the geolocation of the camera. <br/>
-Adjust the map as you please to see the markers.

 ## Ethical Notice
 The developer of this program, Josh Schiavone, is not resposible for misuse of this data gathering tool.
 Pantheon simply provides information